BitCurator/newdocstest/docs/04 All Step-by-Step Guides/32 Roadmap.md

 individual files.

-Action: **Determine functionality gaps** where tools for working with files don't exist, and generate a plan to locate and/or develop tools to fit those needs.
+Action: **Determine functionality gaps** where tools for working with files don’t exist, and generate a plan to locate and/or develop tools to fit those needs.

 ### **Support software development by individual developers from member institutions**